-In the wake of the mid-May freeze of 2016, we want to start doing more to educate our customers about "blemishes" on our fruit.
+In the wake of the mid-May freeze of 2016, we wanted to start doing more to educate our customers about "blemishes" on our fruit.
 Because of our low-input philosophy, you've probably already noticed that we have a higher percentage of less-than-perfect fruit than other orchards (let alone supermarket offerings).
 And yes, some damage can affect the flavor and integrity of an apple, but the fact is MOST skin damage does absolutely nothing but mar the external appearance.

 Grower Eliza Greenman started the #eatuglyapples movement.
 Read more about her work on her excellent blog here.